Octomiro/demo-gmcb/README.md

 **if we restart the server the containers reopen but the ports could be distrubute differently so the camera/pipelines are inversed i made an interface in the dashbord called parameter where admins cna switch from there without touching the hardware but there is a system level config to avoid randomly allocating ports

+**backend images are different cuda 13.1 for gmcb and 12.6 for 9anita what is the best way to pull the latest image once there (possibly limited internet) i copied the files on a usb flash drive

+**final orchestration between the two pipelines (to communicate with plc team) -independnat decisions each one have it's exit line when crossing it we send a request
+- a common field of vision we draw a line in there (date might not be detected at that stage yet)
+- pile logic as they will be in order for the 2 pipelines (packet 1 will appear on anomlie camera then the detection one we save them and do an AND)